Skip to content

 Git Manager: Branches and Merges

-Work with local branches, remote-tracking branches, merges, and merge-resolution flow in the experimental Git Manager.
+Work with local branches, the new branch menu, merged commit/ref context actions, and merge-resolution flow in the experimental Git Manager.

 Demo Projects HQ is prepared to show real branch states

-The branch selector is the normal switching point
+The branch button is now the normal switching menu

 A simple feature branch flow keeps unfinished work isolated